ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 ---
 YouTube is just plain impressive.
 Launched in 2005, fourteen years later 300 hours of video are uploaded every minute.
-It generates more than 4B$ of revenues annually.
+It generates more than 4B$ of revenues annually[^1].
 There are over 1 billion video views on mobile devices alone, every single day.
 This thing is an absolute beast.

 But as everyone with a kid would know, it is also a gigantic cesspool.
 Leave